Research into treating breast cancer

 A small proportion of women (3 to 5%) have breast cancer because they have inherited a faulty gene.
 It is not known if treatment works in the same way for these women as for women who do not have an inherited faulty gene (sporadic breast cancer).

-There is a trial testing a drug called rucaparib (AG-014699) in women with breast cancer who have a faulty BRCA1 or BRCA2 gene.
-You may be able to enter this trial if you have locally advanced or advanced breast cancer.
+A trial is testing a drug called rucaparib (AG-014699) in women with breast cancer who have a faulty BRCA1 or BRCA2 gene and have locally advanced or advanced breast cancer.
 Rucaparib is a PARP-1 inhibitor which means that it stops the PARP-1 enzyme from repairing damaged cancer cells.

 The 6MP-BRCA trial is testing a combination of the chemotherapy drugs mercaptopurine and methotrexate for advanced breast cancer in people with BRCA gene faults.
 The trial aims to find out how well a combination of 6MP and methotrexate works in this situation and what the side effects are.